yellowdog/python-examples/README.md

 ]
 ```

-When a new Keyring is created it's usable only by the YellowDog application which created it.
+When a new Keyring is created it can only be used by the YellowDog application that created it.
 A **system-generated password** is also returned as a one time response, which would allow the Keyring also to be claimed by YellowDog Portal users.
-For security reasons the password is not displayed, but this behaviour can be overridden using the `--show-keyring-passwords` command line option, e.g.:
+For security reasons the password is not displayed, but this behaviour can be overridden using the `--show-keyring-passwords` command line option, for example:

 ```shell
 % yd-create --quiet --show-keyring-passwords keyring.json
 Keyring 'my-keyring-1': Password = 4OQAdcZagUX7ZiHaYvqC4yuKb4KCyN9lk4Z7mCcTYXA
 ```

-Note that Keyrings **cannot be updated**; they must instead be removed and recreated, and in doing so, any contained credentials will be lost.
+Note that Keyrings **cannot be updated**.
+They must instead be removed and recreated, and in doing so, any contained credentials will be lost.

-## Credentials
+### Credentials

 The Credential example and schema can be found at: https://docs.yellowdog.co/api/?spec=Account%20API#tag/keyring/put/keyrings/%7BkeyringName%7D/credentials.